iAlexander/SaintValentinesDay/README.md

 ##<a name="description"> Description: </a>

 Prepare your iPhone to be ready for the best Saint Valentine's Day ever...
-iOS stickers pack ```Saint Valentine's Day``` is the great bundle of stickers for iMessage, that includes ...
+iOS stickers pack ```Saint Valentine's Day``` is the great bundle of stickers for iMessage, that includes 100 great lovely pictures...

 ##<a name="license"> License: </a>